Analysis | With urgent problems facing him, Biden cannot afford early missteps

 “Our policy is everything Joe Biden said during the campaign,” Kaufman said, emphasizing that the new administration’s agenda will be based on Biden being a realist, rather than a particular ideology.
 “He’s someone who speaks about things he knows he can do if he gets elected.”

-Before the Biden team can produce the results they have promised, they still have to persuade the public — and likely at least a few Senate Republicans, who could still be in the majority come January — that the campaign agenda is worthy.
+Before the Biden team can produce the results they have promised, they still have to persuade the public — and probably at least a few Senate Republicans, who could still be in the majority come January — that the campaign agenda is worthy.
 The campaign did not settle that debate.

 That is the campaign that Biden and the team he will bring with him to the White House will begin to run on Jan.
 20.